-But with the possible exception of logs, all of these fuels are more expensive than mains gas, which makes it difficult for homeowners to justify (in financial terms, at least) moving away from gas.
+With the possible exception of logs, all of these fuels are more expensive than mains gas.
+This makes it difficult for homeowners to justify (in financial terms, at least) moving away from gas.

-Thanks to Government incentives, such as the RHI, previously niche options, like air and ground-source heat pumps and biomass have become more mainstream options, alongside solar panels.
+Thanks to Government incentives, such as the RHI, renewable energy options such as air and ground-source heat pumps and biomass have become more mainstream, alongside solar thermal panels.

-To complicate matters, there are many wildly different conclusions as to the efficacy of various renewables to contend with.
+But there are many very different conclusions about the efficacy of various renewable energy options to contend with.

-All of which places the homeowner installing a new heating system in a tricky position.
-What to do?
+All of these factors leaves the homeowner installing a new heating system wondering what to do.